CameronFlores/zumo-maze/milestone2/milestone2.md

 # Milestone 2
-## Create your own code that moves the Zumo at least 4 feet
+## Get the Zumo to follow a line on the floor for at least 4 feet

 ## Proof